mika0798/ServletProjectManagement/README.md

-Live demo at https://servlet-project-management.onrender.com/ .May take a 1-2 minutes to load due to the free tier
+Live demo at https://servlet-project-management.onrender.com/ .May take 1-2 minutes for resources to load up due to the Render free tier I'm using

 ERD:
 ![ERD.png](database/ERD.png)